bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Allow Verse and sliderVerse to not care about sliderTouched. (/)
     * Just distinguish between beforeCursor, onCursor, and afterCursor. (/)

+* Calculate slider rect based on ref, not e.target.

+* Render slider verses in slider stanzas.

 * Calculate to accommodate outer borders for SliderStanzas.

 * Allow slider verse to highlight upon hover?